carlpulley/volatility/README.txt

 (i.e. "this") has been removed.
 This code is currently being reworked and will be added back in again very soon.

-exportstack has not yet been fully ported across.
-It exists for information purposes at the moment.
+exportstack has not yet been fully ported across (so exporting of Win32 GUI threads is currently non-functional).
+Displayed data is also not tested to the extent it should be!

 There is an unpatched bug in the Volatility 2.0 filescan plugin.
 This bug causes _FILE_OBJECT addresses to need an extra magic value of #18 bytes adding